Lifton Community Primary School

 - We ensure where ever possible that equipment used is accessible to all children regardless of their needs.

-- After-school provision is accessible to all children, including those with SEN.
+- After-school provision is accessible to all children, including those with SEND.

-- We will contact the school SENCO and ensure he/she knows about any special arrangements or support that need to be made for your child.
-Where possible, a planning meeting will take place with the SENCO from the new school.
+- We will contact the school SENDCO and ensure he/she knows about any special arrangements or support that need to be made for your child.
+Where possible, a planning meeting will take place with the SENDCO from the new school.

 - We will make sure that all records about your child are passed on as soon as possible.